mojaloop/contrib-cross-network-demo/part2-johannesburg-april-2019/cross-currency-setup.md

 The following document describes setting up and performing a cross-currency transaction.
-The demo only supports USD-XOF conversions with a conversion rate that has been fixed @ TODO get from don.
+The demo only supports USD-XOF conversions with a conversion rate that has been fixed 1 USD = 579.59 XOF.
 It assumes you are familiar with setting up a current Mojaloop hub on a kubernetes cluster using helm.

 A cross-currency setup consists of the following components:
 * Mojaloop Hub